lexNwimue/mono-assessment/README.md

 ## High-Level Solution

-We use a **two-tiered architecture** to handle both real-time and historical needs:
+We use a **two-tiered architecture** to handle both real-time and historical needs.
+This two data can be created concurrently (dual write):

 1. **Real-Time Tier (Redis)**
    - Aggregate transactions in 1-minute buckets using Redis